Lumenary-Inc/.github/profile/README.md

 # Solar - Build real software exceedingly fast

-> Build apps with many AI agents on a canvas.
+> Build 0-1 apps with many AI agents on a canvas.

 ## TL;DR;

 In Solar, you build full-stack apps alongside many LLMs on a spatial canvas, where you can freely remix features and try design variants.
-Bring your own backend, or Solar can generate full Python & Postgres stacks with builtin auth, in minutes.
+Bring your own backend, or Solar can generate full Python & Postgres stacks with builtin auth and deploy everything in minutes.

 ## Demo